jveillet/jk-demainilpleut/_posts/2016-03-30-wordpress-development-environment-with-docker-part-ii-using-docker-compose-to-install-wordpress.md

 ### phpMyAdmin {#phpmyadmin}

 Being a command line ninja is pretty cool, but sometimes, one like to have an interface to navigate through the MySQL databases.
-Just like for MySQL, we need to add a container in the Compose file and link it to the database instance.
+Like for MySQL, we need to add a container in the Compose file and link it to the database instance.

 ```bash
 wordpress: